wassson/tailor/README.md

 Tailor is an open-source AI code reviewer for GitHub pull requests built on Typescript & Ollama.

 ### Install
-Clone the repo and run
+To test locally, clone the repo and run:
 ```
 npm install -g .
 ```
-to test locally.

 ### Ollama
 [Installation directions](https://github.com/jmorganca/ollama)